Quality, Search Engine Optimization, and One More Factor

-Those who oppose this way of thinking opine that this is oversimplifying the rather complex nature of SEO, as a high ranking on SEO include skills, money, efforts, and strategy, among other factors.
+Those who oppose this way of thinking opine that this is oversimplifying the rather complex nature of SEO, as a high ranking with the help of SEO includes skills, money, efforts, and strategy, among other factors.
 Others also say that this is too arrogant, considering that if quality is the only factor for SEO ranking, then it must be that those sites in the second pages onward have content of inferior quality.
-This is arguably incorrect, they say.
+This is arguably incorrect, and certainly at a high level there is even less truth to this statement.
 Let’s see if the quality argument really wins or if other factors are important as well.

 Quality Versus Optimization

 When you type in a keyword on a search engine like Google, then you click one of the results and you start reading the article, page, or site that you clicked, you are already in the process of evaluating what you’re reading, asking if the content you are reading is the information you were looking for, if you are understanding what you are reading, if you are interested in what you’re reading, and if the information is accurate and from a trustworthy source.
 These questions are related to writing quality, can be measured by search engines, and ultimately impacts our web browsing experience.
-When what we read is interesting, accurate, and contains the information we were looking for, Google knows that because it has tracked how long you stayed in the page and that you reached the end of the page, ,meaning you finished reading the entire page or article.
+When what we read is interesting, accurate, and contains the information we were looking for, Google knows that because it has tracked how long you stayed in the page and that you reached the end of the page, meaning you finished reading the entire page or article.
+Now this isn’t always the case, as people that are not signed in or are using non-Chrome browsers are typically not being tracked, but suffice to say that Google has a LOT of data to draw from.

 So does this mean that quality is the top SEO factor?
 Yes, in a way, but definitely not the only factor, and in some circumstances, get superseded by other factors.
 If you notice as well when you’re the search engine user, there are some pages that get prime placement in the search engine results page, but when you click and actually read the pages, the content is disappointing and bland.
 This can really make you reconsider whether indeed, quality is the only factor that will get you those high rankings.
 Those other factors include keyword inclusion, link building, and for some, money because they appear as paid ads.
 To conclude, quality is a top factor, along with a number of another factors, never the only factor.